 - Garden Seed Project: We shipped 52 boxes of assorted vegetable and herb seeds to community gardens, Granges, and other gardening groups in the Pacific Northwest.
 We distributed the last two boxes at the Neighbors Nourishing Communities plant giveaway and at a table outside our hall on a Sunday afternoon and a Wednesday morning.

-- Classes: Two QPR (Question, Persuade, Refer) Suicide Prevention classes were attended by 30.
+- Classes: Two QPR (Question, Persuade, Refer) suicide prevention classes were attended by 30.
 The Alzheimer’s Association presented a class on the 10 Warning Signs that was also well attended.
 A second Alzheimer’s class and a class on attracting pollinators were cancelled due to the pandemic.

-- Chamber of Commerce AM Networking: When hosting was cancelled, the Chamber sent a photographer to video our President telling Winona’s 125-year history and our current activities in ten minutes.
+- Chamber of Commerce AM Networking: When our hosting was cancelled, the Chamber sent a photographer to video our President summarizing Winona’s 125-year history and our current activities in ten minutes.
 Streaming live on Facebook, the video had 542 views.
 It is still on Winona Grange’s Facebook page.
 Check it out!

 - Publicity: Excellent articles on postponing our 125th anniversary party and Winona’s history were published in both Tualatin Life and Tualatin Times.

 - Resolutions: Members wrote and adopted resolutions opposing the location of marijuana facilities within 1,000 feet of our hall and all Grange halls in the state.
 We also opposed linking metro counties for COVID reopening.
 Both were adopted by delegates at the Oregon State Grange convention.

 - Donations: Winona Grange:

 - Awarded college scholarships to Tualatin and Sherwood High School graduates.